Skip to content

 The fuelling approach shifts with the event type.

 XC race (60-90 minutes): Top up with 40-60g of carbs 30 minutes before the start.
 During the race, 60-80g per hour in gel form — easy to take in feed zones.
-Caffeine 30-45 minutes before the start for a measurable performance bump (research in Sports Medicine consistently shows 3-6 mg/kg improves endurance performance).
+Caffeine 30-60 minutes before the start for a measurable performance bump — the IOC consensus on dietary supplements and meta-analyses summarised by Burke (2008, Applied Physiology, Nutrition, and Metabolism) support 3-6 mg/kg as the evidence-based range for endurance performance.

 XC marathon (2-4 hours): Higher fuelling — 90-120g per hour with gut training.
 Mix gels with chews to reduce palate fatigue.
 Electrolytes throughout.
 Real food in the later stages if allowed.